MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/developer-program-overview.md

 ## ID@Xbox

 The Xbox Live Creators Program is great for lots of games and developers.
-But if you’d like to access the full Xbox Live stack, including Multiplayer, Achievements and Gamerscore, or you want to access the full power of the Xbox One family of devices using hardware dev kits, the [ID@Xbox](http://www.xbox.com/en-US/developers/id) program is for you.
+But if you’d like to access the full Xbox Live stack, including online multiplayer, achievements and Gamerscore, or you want to access the full power of the Xbox One family of devices using hardware dev kits, the [ID@Xbox](http://www.xbox.com/en-US/developers/id) program is for you.

 Games in the ID@Xbox program must be concept approved and go through full certification on Xbox One and Windows 10, which is a greater time commitment on your part.
 ID@Xbox titles get placement in the primary section of the Store, versus the Creators Collection, which may allow for greater exposure to customers.